moumitar3/Linear-Regression---Sales-and-Advertising/README.md

 ![Simple_and_Multiple_LR](https://user-images.githubusercontent.com/77183445/108728597-c1d8a900-754f-11eb-93b9-af3740873240.png)

 # Project
-#### Business Problem - a company wants to find out the sales by investing a certain amount on advertisement on TV, radio and newspaper.
+#### Business Problem - A company wants to find out the sales by investing a certain amount on advertisement on TV, radio and newspaper.

 To solve this problem, we have used historical data of investment and sales value and we have prepared our dataset.
 Next we have created a Linear Regression model and fitted the dataset with the model.